Ax0l0ti/Uni-Notes/Yr3 Notes📕/Semester 1 & 2/Reinforcement L/Reinforcement Learning.md

 > > [!abstract]+  ### Semester 2
 > > The symbol contains everything and defaults to note

+In the first half of Semester 1, we will cover the following topics:
+1. The reinforcement learning problem.
+2. Markov decision processes.
+MDP
+3. Dynamic programming methods.
+4. Monte-Carlo methods.
+5. Temporal-difference methods.  on and off policy
+6. Planning and n-step methods.

+7. READING WEEK

+8. Function approximation and generalisation in reinforcement learning.
+9. Linear function approximated methods.
+10. Deep reinforcement learning methods.
+11. Policy-gradient methods.
+12. Actor-critic methods.

 ---

 ## Unit Convenor